eviltester/thingifier/challenger/src/main/resources/content/gui/multiuser.md

 ### How to Play Summary

 In multi user mode i.e. when using the `apichallenges.eviltester.com` installation, you will need to create an `X-CHALLENGER` session.
-This session will be stored on the cloud so you can revisit it and continue your challenges later.

-_Old sessions will be deleted after a few days/weeks/months (really depends on how many people use the system)._
+Sessions can be stored in localstorage in the browser, or on your local machine (using the API) so you can revisit it and continue your challenges later.

 To start a session: